SamWindell/Signet/docs/usage.md

 ## norm
 #### Description:
-Normaliser: sets the peak amplitude to a certain level.
+NormaliseCommand: sets the peak amplitude to a certain level.
 When this is used on multiple files, each file is attenuated by the same amount.
 You can disable this by specifying the flag --independently.

 #### Usage:
 norm `[OPTIONS] target-decibels`